 The Science Of Simplicity: Why Successful People Wear The Same Thing Every Day

 Have you ever thought about how much time you likely waste deciding what to wear in the morning?
 It's probably made you late to school or work more times than you can count.
 We waste so many precious moments concerning ourselves with frivolous details that we love, sure, but an outfit will not change the world.
 Most times, it probably won't even change your day.
 This exact concept may help to explain why some successful people often wear the same thing every day.

 Of course, this is not to say that fashion isn't important, as it has an immense impact on culture and, in turn, the direction of society.
-Indeed, fashion is where art, culture and history intersect.
+Indeed, fashion is where art, culture, and history intersect.
 If we look at the 1960s, for example, the way people dressed was very much a reflection of the counterculture movement and the anti-establishment sentiments of the era.
 Simply put, clothes can tell us a lot about sociology.
 Yet, at the same time, we've arguably become an excessively materialistic and superficial society.
 Undoubtedly, there are greater things to worry about than clothes.

 Decision Fatigue: Why Many Presidents And CEOs Wear The Same Thing Every Day

 The president is not alone in this practice.
-The late, great, Steve Jobs wore his signature black turtleneck with jeans and sneakers every single day.
+The late, great Steve Jobs wore his signature black turtleneck with jeans and sneakers every single day.
 Moreover, Mark Zuckerberg typically wears a gray t-shirt with a black hoody and jeans when seen in public.
 Similarly, Albert Einstein reportedly purchased multiple gray suits to eliminate the decision of what to wear in the morning.

-This is all related to the concept of decision fatigue.
-This is a real psychological condition in which a person's productivity suffers as a result of becoming mentally exhausted from making so many irrelevant decisions.
+This is all related to the concept of decision fatigue, which is a real mental strain in which a person's productivity suffers as a result of becoming mentally exhausted from making so many irrelevant decisions.
 Simply put, by stressing over things like what to eat or wear every day, people may become less efficient at work.

 This is precisely why individuals like President Obama, Steve Jobs, Mark Zuckerberg and Albert Einstein decided to make life easier by adopting a monotonous wardrobe.
 Obviously, as these are some of the most successful and productive individuals in history, they could probably be on to something.

 Make Life Simple

 This is why President José Mujica of Uruguay rejects conformity and refuses to wear a tie.
 "The tie is a useless rag that constrains your neck.
-I'm an enemy of consumerism.
-Because of this hyperconsumerism, we're forgetting about fundamental things and wasting human strength on frivolities that have little to do with human happiness.
+I'm an enemy of consumerism," he said.
+"Because of this hyperconsumerism, we're forgetting about fundamental things and wasting human strength on frivolities that have little to do with human happiness."

-He’s absolutely right.
+In my opinion, he's absolutely right.
 The vast majority of us are guilty of obsessing over material things.
-When it comes down to it, they bring no real value to our lives.
+When it comes down to it, they bring little value to our lives.
 True fulfillment is acquired by going out into the world and fostering palpable and benevolent changes.
 Buying a new pair of shoes might make you feel more confident in the short-term, but it will not enrich your life in the long-term.

 Undoubtedly, the world would be an extremely boring place if we all wore the same exact thing every day.
-Although, we might all consider simplifying our lives a bit more by reducing the amount of time we spend thinking about pointless aspects of our day.
-In the process, one might find that they are significantly less stressed, more productive and more fulfilled.
+Although, we might all consider simplifying our lives a bit more by reducing the amount of time we spend thinking about trivial aspects of our day.
+In the process, one might find that they are less stressed, more productive, and more fulfilled.
 Life is complicated enough; don't allow the little things to dictate your happiness.
 Simplify, simplify.